-This MNES assessment has identified the flora and fauna values existing within the project site of Tarong West Wind Farm.
+This ecological assessment has identified the flora and fauna values existing within the project site of Tarong West Wind Farm, and has identified values of significance at the Commonwealth, state, and regional levels.
 The project site is currently used for cattle grazing, with areas of cleared paddock and standing vegetation.
-The project site consists predominantly of nonremnant vegetation (90.56%), but much of the field-verified remnant vegetation (7.61%) and high-value regrowth vegetation (1.84%) present on the project site is in average to good condition, providing a number of fauna habitat values such as hollows, seasonal nectar resources, and rocky outcrops.
+The project site consists predominantly of non-remnant vegetation (90.56%), but much of the field-verified remnant vegetation (7.61%) and high-value regrowth vegetation (1.84%) present on the project site is in average to good condition, providing a number of fauna habitat values such as hollows, seasonal nectar resources, and rocky outcrops.

-Impacts to all MNES have been refined through avoidance in the design phase of the project.
+Impacts to all ecological values have been refined through avoidance in the design phase of the project.
 Several previous turbine layouts, planning corridors and clearing footprints have been considered, and the layout revised to minimise impacts on remnant and high value regrowth vegetation, which provides much of the flora and fauna habitat in the project site.
 Impacts to one MNES, semi-evergreen vine thickets of the Brigalow Belt (North and South) and Nandewar Bioregions, have been avoided entirely by exclusion of this area from the project site.